Case Management is a key service offered to all clients in our Transformational Housing Program.

 This program has integrated Case Management, and “built-in” peer support.
 This program works through our partnerships with the following providers: 509J School District, College Hill, Jackson Street Youth Services, Samaritan Health Services, Oregon State University, Benton County Probation and Parole, the Oregon Youth Authority, Community Services Consortium, Old Mill Center for Children and Families, and Willamette Neighborhood Housing Services.
 All of the young adults in this program are encouraged to stay in housing for 12-18 months.

-Young homeless adults in this program are expected to remain alcohol and drug free, and are strongly encouraged to develop positive mentor relationships with other healthy adults in housing.
+Young homeless adults in this program are expected to remain alcohol and drug free, and are strongly encouraged to develop positive mentor relationships with other healthy adults in dorm.
 For those youth who have bounced from one place to another, COI is a safe and welcoming place to come for help.
 Our staff welcomes all young adults to our shelter including those who are a part of the LGBTQ community.